-- A. All Network Providers must agree to have staff attend orientation training, prior to implementation, on the systems of care model (SSCC) that may include training to support attainment of safety, permanency and well-being for children in their care.
-The training will include information on: - a.the network's mission, philosophy, goals, and services;

-- c.network policies and procedures including access procedures; - d.network billing practices; - e.utilization management criteria; - f.the network's conflict of interest policies and ethical expectations; and - g.the provider's role in the network's PQI process.

-h. and other issues of importance.
+- A. OCOK provides orientation and training to all individuals who provide services to network clients. - B. Network Providers must ensure its direct service personnel receive orientation and training, prior to serving network clients, on the systems of care model (SSCC); that may include training to support attainment of safety, permanency and well-being for children in their care.
+The training will include information on: - a. the network's mission, philosophy, goals, and services; - b. network operations and functioning; - c. network policies and procedures including access procedures; - d. network billing practices; - e. utilization management criteria; - f. the network's conflict of interest policies and ethical expectations; - g. the provider's role in the network's PQI process; and - h. any other issues of importance determined by OCOK.

-- B. The Network Providers must provide documentation that the SSCC model will be included in their staff orientation and staff trainings. - C. All Network Providers must agree to ensure that all Foster Parents and or Respite Providers receive training in accordance with Minimum Standards. - D. Additional training on the Provider Manual can be found on the OCOK website www.ourcommunity-ourkids.org.
+- C. Network Providers must ensure the SSCC/OCOK model is included in its personnel orientation and trainings. - D. Network Providers must ensure all Caregivers/Foster Parents and/or Respite Providers receive training in accordance to RCCL Minimum Standards and DFPS Policy. - E. Additional training requirements can be found on the OCOK Provider Manual. - F. Training opportunities can be found on the OCOK website www.ourcommunity-ourkids.org.